scikit-learn/enhancement_proposals/slep010/proposal.rst

 Knowing the number of features that an estimator expects is useful for inspection purposes, as well as for input validation.

-The logic that is proposed here (calling a stateful method instead of a stateless function) is also a pre-requisit to fixing the dataframe column ordering issue: at the moment, there is no way to raise an error if the column ordering of a dataframe was changed between ``fit`` and ``predict``.

 Solution
 ########